-NOTE 1c: 3GPP PS Data Off Exempt for LCS-UPP in roaming is subject to agreement between operators.
+NOTE 1c: 3GPP PS Data Off Exempt for LCS-UP is defined in TS.24.572.

 3GPP PS Data Off may be activated based on roaming status, and the HPLMN may configure up to two sets of 3GPP PS Data Off Exempt Services for its subscribers: one is used when in HPLMN and another when roaming.